 The only way for the richest country in the world to be home to conditions of extreme poverty is for rampant corruption to exist.
 The best place to put our collective energy (literally) is not in the hands of a new set of men and women to be corrupted by the 1% every four years, but in bitcoin and other related digital currencies in use around the world (for an example of what blockchain and bitcoin can do, take a look at what Estonia is doing here).

 Final Thoughts: Transfer of Wealth

 We are witnessing the largest transfer of wealth in modern history.
-The police officer example above is only a glimpse at the potential.
-The current system is a zero-sum game, so what the uber-wealthy lose will not be lost, but transferred to its rightful owners through Bitcoin and other digital currencies.
+The police officer example above is only a glimpse at the potential we stand to recoup.
+The current system is a zero-sum game, so what the uber-wealthy lose will not be lost, but transferred to its rightful owners through bitcoin and other digital currencies.
 All the money that used to go to bribes, government corruption and banks is now working its way back into the hands of "the people" which is reducing poverty worldwide.